 TSCA

-• ComplyDoC: It is an intelligent IT solution and the first open-source cloud solution for supply chain sustainability, chemical and product compliance management to collect information from suppliers.
+• Complydoc: It is an intelligent solution of IT and the first solution in the open source cloud for the sustainability of the supply chain, the management of chemical compliance and products to collect information from suppliers.

-• Ad-Hoc Consulting: The ComplyMarket team has extensive experience in providing regulatory support to TSCA.
+• AD-HOC Consulting: The compliarket team has extensive experience in providing normative support to the TSCA.

 Comments